InterObservers.

 How to Name and Word the Employee Award Recognition

 Naming is where most awards for employee recognition go flat.
-"Employee of the Month" is generic and forgettable.
+A generic title is forgettable.
 A name with personality, like "The Closer" or "Calm Under Fire", makes the award feel like it belongs to your team.

 The wording matters even more than the name.
-When you present it, say the specific thing.
+Effective employee recognition names the specific thing the person did.
 Compare these two:

 • Weak: "Thanks for all your hard work this quarter."